Kiyosh31/metrocinemas-webapp/README.md

-# metrocinemas webapp
+# Metrocinemas webapp

 This project is made with laravel, for the management and correct sell tickets of a cinema.

-# Pre-requisites
+# Prerequisites
 - Install Laragon

 # Installation